Ravindra-Pagidala/bookmark-app/README.md

 | `NEXT_PUBLIC_SUPABASE_ANON_KEY` | Supabase public anon key | Supabase → Settings → API |

 Both variables are prefixed `NEXT_PUBLIC_` which makes them available in the browser bundle.
 The anon key is safe to expose — all data security is enforced by Row Level Security at the PostgreSQL level, not by keeping the key secret.

+Built in Hyderabad with persistence and coffee.
+— Ravindra Pagidala